-1. Start early in the day
+1. Start Taking Family Photos Early in the Day

-2. Take a quick look at everyone
+2. Take a Quick Look at Everyone

 Before getting into position take a fast glance at everyone in your group.
 Does anyone have a smear of chocolate on their cheeks?
 Hair that could use smoothing?
 Holding something that you could put down?
 Have everyone take off their sunglasses, purses and in some cases, hats (if it’s causing unflattering shadows on the face).

-3. Best locations in the Parks
+3. Best Locations in the Parks

 Naturally, there are the classic spots, like in the hub with Main Street U.S.A. behind you or directly in front of the Castle.
 During certain special events or seasons, there are some fun photo locations set up at the Disneyland Resort.
 This one was in front of Haunted Mansion during the 60th anniversary celebration.

 If you find that getting a clear photo of your entire family without people walking in front of or behind your perfect shot, try to scope out an alternate location nearby that still gets the iconic image in the background but focuses on your group.
 I like having my family stand near the statues in front of the Castle so you can still see the Castle behind them, but the crowd is blurry.

 Some easy locations for a clear shot are near the Radiator Springs Racers or with Mickey’s Fun Wheel behind you at the entrance to Paradise Pier area.